-GOTW has registered covenants that contribute to the quality of the neighbourhood and the complementary high standards of construction in the development.
-These are found in the PDF GranvilleCovenants-2019-WithFORM.pdf that can be downloaded if you click on that link.
+GOTW has registered covenants with Rules and Regulations that contribute to the quality of the neighbourhood and the complementary high standards of construction in the development.
+The Rules & Regulations are found in the PDF GranvilleCovenants-2019-WithFORM.pdf that can be downloaded if you click on that link.

-The Covenants are copied below for convenience …
+The Covenants (Rules and Regulations) are copied below for convenience …

 The intent of the Protective Covenants is to have reasonable conformity in the quality of built product in the neighbourhood while allowing reduced maintenance and increased long-term durability of building products.
 General rules echo common-sense understandings that people and communities abide by to foster welcoming and attractive neighbourhoods.
 When any doubt or question arises regarding the suitability of any building materials, or interpretations of the covenants, please consult with the Architectural Committee.
 They are there to assist and welcome your enquiries.